catenglaender/public-notes/ILIAS-development/Test-Assessment/Detailed-Test-Result-Proposal.md

 # Mockups of possible options

 We propose that the questions look very similiar to how they appear during the test.
+The learner won't be confused by an unfamiliar layout and one design is easier to maintain than two.

 ## Split view: Answer given vs. best possible answer

-This is most fitting for the print view.
-However, on displays, the user should be presented with a more flexible view, where they can choose what questions to focus on.
+This is most fitting for a print view and not meant to be worked with on displays at all.

+On displays, the user should be presented with a more flexible view, where they can choose what questions to focus on as presented below.

 ## Split view: Answer given vs. best possible answer in presentation table

-## All in one: Answer given and best possible answer in question
+## All in one: Answer given and best possible answer inside the one question

 This view might be out of scope has it requires reworking how questions are rendered